Change Leaders: A Call to Action

 - Control -- the belief that one has the power to positively influence any situation;

 - Challenge -- the belief that no matter the outcome, one can learn from what occurs.

-that the ability to accomplish great changes is far more a matter of will than skill.
+These three attitudes lie at the heart of the persistence needed to accomplish change.
+Consequently, I am convinced that the ability to accomplish great changes is far more a matter of will than skill.

-multiple institutions, it is my hope that this issue of Academic Advising Today will inspire all of us to lead change through passion, compassion, initiative, attention, and persistence.
+Perhaps the most important element of these pillars is that they are accessible to virtually all of us.
+They are not traits only a few possess.
+In reading about the tremendous things taking places in multiple institutions, it is my hope that this issue of Academic Advising Today will inspire all of us to lead change through passion, compassion, initiative, attention, and persistence.

 Assistant Professor of Management/Academic Advisor